Powerspace/akka-streams-utils/README.md

 }
 ```

-It's particularly useful when we are dealing with Google PubSub for instance.
+It's particularly useful when we are dealing with Google PubSub for instance where we need to ack every messages in batch.

 Note: the `consumeAsBytes` may not be necessary and may be removed in the future.